-There is something beautifully shameless about taking my one year old out on a Saturday night in Palm Springs.
-A friend having an engagement party at a nice restaurant says it’s OK to bring Baby, so I do.
-I reject the urge to feel awkward.
+There is something wonderfully shameless about taking my one year old out on a Saturday night in Palm Springs.
+A friend having an engagement party at a restaurant says it’s okay to bring my baby, so I do.
 Baby refuses his afternoon nap, and becomes a tiny mess of a human just before we leave.
 Should I can the whole thing?
 Do not give up.
 For a moment, I’m emotionally exhausted from his unmet needs I can’t figure out.
-But I attempt “quiet time” for Baby while getting myself dressed.
+I attempt “quiet time” for Baby while getting myself dressed.
 I must move forward.
 After installing the car seat and hoofing our clunky stroller into the trunk, I choose to disregard the layer of dust on the car.
 Drive to the party spot and park a couple blocks away to avoid the valet, and to prime the child with a little walk.

-Eeking the stroller between diners, their dogs, and tennis courts, I find the elevator.
+Eking the stroller between diners, their dogs, and tennis courts, I find an elevator.
 We are making it!
 I see an uneven set of stairs- and tuck the stroller off to the side of an empty dining room.
 Where will I put my 21 pound child?

 Balancing my 90th percentile baby in my hypertrophied left arm, I cradle a glass of wine in my other hand.
 I chat with acquaintances, and attempt a greasy pork dumpling.
 Grease runs down the back of my hand, but no matter.
 I am a super hero, and things like this don’t bother me now.
 (If it can be wiped away to the point that it is not visible, it no longer exists.)
 Somewhere between the child, the glass of wine, and heels in the grass, someone says, “Wow, that’s impressive.”